69coin-project/69coin-core/INSTALL.md

-Building Litecoin
+Building kh69coin
 ================

-See doc/build-*.md for instructions on building the various elements of the Litecoin Core reference implementation of Litecoin.
+See doc/build-*.md for instructions on building the various elements of the kh69coin Core reference implementation of kh69coin.